-666These rules are important to defend against attacks both from malicious outsiders (see <reference to Mathy's paper>) and from malicious insiders.

-or

-666The check on the DA in the first A-MSDU subframe header not being AA-AA-03-00-00-00 is important to defend against attacks from malicious outsiders when SPP A-MSDUs are not being used (see <reference to Mathy's paper>).
-The checks on the SAs being the nonbandwidth signalling TA are important to defend against impersonation attacks from malicious insiders.
+666The check on the DA in the first A-MSDU subframe header is important to defend against attacks from malicious outsiders when SPP A-MSDUs are not being used.
+The other checks on the DAs and the checks on the SAs are important to defend against impersonation attacks from malicious insiders (which means there is no protection against malicious APs or PCPs, DMG or S1G relays, GLK STAs and mesh STAs).
+The lack of checks on the SA and DA in the case of mesh and relay operation presents an attack surface that is outside the scope of remediation in this standard.
+In the case of GLK, use of a SYNRA for an individually addressed MSDU with multiple links indicated in the station vector parameter also presents such an attack surface, which can be avoided by transmitting multiple individually addressed MPDUs instead (see 10.65).

 In 9.3.2.1.2 Address and BSSID fields:

-NOTE 1—The Address 1 field of a frame with the To DS subfield equal to 0 and the From DS subfield equal to 1 is equal to the DA, except when an individually addressed frame containing an A-MSDU frame is used in DMS or GLK [well, or any group address in general -- so maybe this whole NOTE should be changed to
+Table 9-30—Address field contents for Data frames transmitted by nonmesh STAs

-NOTE 1—The Address 1 field of a frame with the To DS subfield equal to 0 and the From DS subfield equal to 1 is equal to the DA, except when a frame containing an A-MSDU (individually addressed in DMS or S1G relay, addressed to the GCR concealment address for GCR) is used, in which case the destination address of the MSDU is included in the DA [MBSS: or Mesh DA?] field of the A-MSDU subframe (see 10.11, 11.21.16, 10.54 and 10.65).
+NOTE 1—The Address 1 field of a frame with the To DS subfield equal to 0 and the From DS subfield equal to 1 is equal to the DA, except when an individually addressed frame containing an A-MSDU frame is used in (for DMS , DMG relay andor S1G relay the frame is individually addressed; for GCR it is (group) addressed to the GCR concealment address), in which case, the destination address of the frameMSDU is includedindicated in the DA or Mesh DA field of the A-MSDU subframe (see 11.21.16 (Group addressed transmission service) and, 10.11, 10.45 (DMG relay operation), 10.54 (S1G relay operation) and 10.65).

-?]

-and S1G relay, in which case, the destination address of the frame is included in the DA field of the A-MSDU subframe (see 11.21.16 (Group addressed transmission service) and, 10.54 (S1G relay operation) and 10.65).

-NOTE 2—The Address 2 field of a frame with the To DS subfield equal to 1 and the From DS subfield equal to 0 is equal to the SA , except when an individually addressed frame containing an A-MSDU frame is used in GLK or S1G relay, in which case, the source address of the frameMSDU is included in the SA [MBSS: or Mesh SA?] field of the A-MSDU subframe (see 10.11, 10.54 (S1G relay operation) and 10.65).
+NOTE 2—The Address 2 field of a frame with the To DS subfield equal to 1 and the From DS subfield equal to 0 is equal to the SA , except when an individually addressed frame containing an A-MSDU frame is used in GLK, DMG relay or S1G relay, in which case, the source address of the frameMSDU is includedindicated in the SA or Mesh SA field of the A-MSDU subframe (see 10.11, 10.45 (DMG relay operation), 10.54 (S1G relay operation) and 10.65).

+In 9.3.5 Frame addressing in an MBSS:

+Table 9-47—Valid aAddress field usagecontents for Mmesh Data and Multihop Action frames

+In 9.3.2.2.1 General add at the end (the change tracking is w.r.t. material in 9.3.2.2.2 in D0.0; all this text needs to be added, except text with strikethrough):

+An A-MSDU contains only MSDUs whose DA and SA parameter values (in the MA-UNITDATA.request primitive) map to the same receiver address (RA) and same transmitter address (TA) field values (see 10.11), respectively.
+The rules for determining RA and TA are independent of whether the frame body carries an A-MSDU.

+NOTE 1—The Address 1 (RA) and Address 2 (TA) fields in a Data frame identify the STA(s) receiving the frame and the STA transmitting the frame respectively, whether or not the frame body carries an A-MSDU and, if it does, whether or not the source or destination of the MSDUs are those STAs.

+NOTE 1—It is possible to have different DA and SA parameter values in A-MSDU subframe headers of the same A-MSDU as long as they all map to the same Address 1 and Address 2 parameter values.

 In 9.3.2.2.2 Basic A-MSDU subframe format: